-In choosing to study Computer Science, Computer Security, Digital Media, Computer Engineering or Software Engineering you have chosen a career in an exciting and rapidly changing discipline.
-As a professional in one of these fields you may become involved in many of the great changes in the future, for the computer will play a central role in these changes.
+In choosing to study Computer Science, Computer Security, Digital Media, Electrical Engineering, Computer Engineering or Software Engineering you have chosen a career in exciting and rapidly changing disciplines.
+As a professional in one of these fields you may become involved in many of the great changes in the future, for the computing and engineering disciplines will play a central role in these changes.

-It is important, therefore, that you not only develop the practical and theoretical skills of a professional but that you also try to obtain an understanding of the impact of computers on society.
+It is important, therefore, that you not only develop the applied and theoretical skills of a professional but that you also try to obtain an understanding of the impact of your discipline and its tools on society.
 For that reason we would strongly encourage you to select, in addition to the required courses in Computer Science and Engineering, courses outside Computer Science and Engineering in areas where you will broaden your knowledge of societal issues.
-One way to do this is to select isolated courses that catch your interest; however, a more productive approach is to consider taking a concentration of courses in a different area or possibly designing a second major or minor in addition to your primary major.
+One way to do this is to select isolated courses that catch your interest; however, a more productive approach is to consider taking a concentration of courses in a different area or possibly designing a second major or minor in addition to your primary major-although double majoring or major/minoring is not open in the Computer Security, Digital Media or the Engineering Programs.

-So in planning your course selection you should be thinking ahead and asking yourself not only which technical/scientific courses will give you a good degree, but which courses will make you a good professional.
+In general, in planning your course selection you should be thinking ahead and asking yourself not only which technical/scientific courses will give you a good degree, but also which courses will make you a good professional.
 That implies a sound technical background, a broad education, professional ethics and a social conscience.